hanion/mite/README.md

 │   │   └── my-post.md
 │   └── another-post/
 │       └── post.md
-├── project/
-│   ├── project.mite
-│   └── my-project/
+└── archive/
+    ├── archive.mite
-│       └── proj.md
+    └── archive.md
 ```

 - if a directory has a `.mite`, it's a template directory
-- `.md` files in subdirectories under that are treated as pages
+- `.md` files in it and subdirectories under that are treated as pages

 ## template syntax